Bridging Finance

 Developer exit bridging

 Some development finance lenders can get antsy when your loan term ends and might push you to sell for less than you want to, or offer an extension with expensive/ unsuitable terms.
-With development exit bridging, you can repay the development finance lender, sell the units or refinance under less pressure and potentially access some of the equity you’ve created in the scheme and move on to your next project.
+With development exit bridging, you can repay the development finance lender, sell the units or refinance under less pressure and potentially access some of the equity you’ve created in the scheme to move onto your next project.

 The above categories can then be further broken down into types of bridging loans:

-- Open Bridging Loans: There is no set repayment date (almost all bridging loans are open).
-The borrower will have a clear exit strategy, but they are unsure of the exact timing of it.
+- Open Bridging Loans: No set repayment date (almost all bridging loans are open).
+The borrower will have a clear exit strategy, but are unsure of the exact timing of it.
 For example, their house is on the market for sale but not sold yet.
 Open bridge loans provide flexibility, but there will be a cut-off point when the loan must be repaid.
 They carry more risk for the lender, so typically have higher rates.

 - First Charge Bridging Loans: First and second charge refer to which lender will recoup their debt first in the event of a borrower defaulting.
 Logically, first-charge loans are the primary loan against a property, and have priority over others regarding repayment.
 Lenders are more willing and flexible with loan arrangements when they are the first-charge.